-(2) Execution of Japan-Indonesia EPA
+(2) Implementation of Japan-Indonesia EPA

-The Japan-Indonesia EPA, which entered into force on July 1, 2008, provides for stronger protection than that provided for in the TRIPS Agreement, including the introduction of the "partial design protection system" for expanding the scope of protection to industrial designs related to parts of the article (paragraph 3 of Article 113); introduction of a system for protection of well-known trademarks of foreign parties, which rejects or cancels application of trademarks identical with or similar to trademarks well known in either signatory country for unfair intentions (paragraph 2 of Article 114); introduction of a system for regulating alteration, etc. of electromagnetic rights management information for copyright, etc.; introduction of the "general assignment system", which enables granting of comprehensive power of attorney for all existing and future applications and/or registrations of the person in question (paragraph 5 of Article 109); and strengthening of "border measures" to make the suspension of infringing goods applicable not only to imported products but also to exported products (Article 119).
+The Japan-Indonesia EPA, which entered into force on July 1, 2008, provides for stronger IP protection than that provided for in the TRIPS Agreement, including the introduction of the "partial design protection system" for expanding the scope of protection to industrial designs related to parts of the article (paragraph 3 of Article 113); introduction of a system for protection of well-known trademarks of foreign parties, which rejects or cancels application of trademarks identical with or similar to trademarks well known in either signatory country with unfair intentions (paragraph 2 of Article 114); introduction of the "comprehensive power of attorney" system, which enables granting of comprehensive power of attorney for multiple patents, utility models, designs, trademarks (paragraph 5 of Article 109).

-Although the systems that correspond to the EPA obligations are considered to exist for part of the system for regulating alteration, etc. of rights management information, however, the systems mentioned in the previous paragraph have not yet been introduced in Indonesia, and the existence of inconsistencies with the provisions of the corresponding EPAs is suspected.
-For instance, the Indonesia's Trademark Law has provisions concerning the protection of well-known trademarks, but the practice is unclear as to whether a trademark that is well-known only in Japan would be refused or invalidated under the provisions.
+However, there is a possibility that the system mentioned in the previous paragraph has still not been implemented in Indonesia, leading to concerns about conformity with corresponding EPA regulations.
+For instance, the Indonesia's Trademark Law has provisions concerning the protection of well-known trademarks, but the practice is unclear as to whether a trademark that is well-known only in Japan could be ground for refusal or invalidity under the provisions.